 When the rumble was over, Mexican born José Díaz had been beaten and stabbed.
 He died that night at Los Angeles General Hospital.

 The murder of José Díaz resulted in a crackdown by police on “Zoot-suiters,” who were primarily young Mexican-Americans who wore long coats and ballooned pants.
 During this time, over 600 Zoot-suiters were rounded up by the LAPD.
 And the LAPD charged Henry Leyvas and 21 others for the murder of José Díaz.

 The headlines of the trail dominated Los Angeles news publications for months, and many of the articles reflected racist sentiments.
 Eventually, Henry Leyvas was sentenced to life in San Quentin, and his friends from 38th Street were also convicted.

 In June of 1943, Los Angeles erupted in the Zoot Suit Riots, when servicemen and sailors attacked Zoot-suiters and often stripped the suits off the people who wore them.
-After the riot, the Los Angeles City Council banned the wearing of Zoot suits on Los Angeles streets.

 The Sleepy Lagoon convictions were overturned on appeal in October of 1944.
 The court ruled that there was several issues with the case including: lack of evidence, the denial of counsel, and a biased judge.